-Most identified use cases for this M-XIO USB 2.0 high-speed management interface are part of the BMC domain (e.g. NC-SI RBT replacement, Smart NIC management, fast image management to add-in cards, bridges, etc.).
-However, an HPM may choose to connect this interface to the HPM host domain, or perhaps arbitrate ownership with a MUX as use cases demand.
+M-XIO USB 2.0 high-speed management interface shall be on the BMC domain (e.g. direct or bridged NC-SI RBT replacement, Smart NIC management, fast image management to add-in cards, bridges, etc.).
 The USB host(s) are to be on the M-XIO source connector side and not on the peripheral module (USB device side).
 On-the-go host negotiation is not expected to be needed.